AdaCore/spark2014/lrm/source/packages.rst

 Abstraction of State
 ^^^^^^^^^^^^^^^^^^^^

-The *variables* declared in a package Q, embedded packages declared within Q, and the private children of Q constitute the state of a package.
+The *variables* declared immediately within a package Q, its embedded packages and its private descendants constitute the state of Q.

+For a package declared immediately in the body of package, an embedded package E, the *variables* which form part of the state are the *variables* declared immediately within E and embedded packages declared immeditely within E.

 The *variable* declarations are only visible to clients of Q if they are declared in the ``visible_part`` of Q which is not considered good practice in general for public (non-private) packages.
 The declarations of all other variables are hidden from the user of Q.
 Though the variables are hidden they still form part (or all) of the state of Q and this hidden state cannot be ignored for static analyses and proof.
+State abstraction is the means by which this hidden state is managed for static analyses and proof.

 |SPARK| extends the concept of state abstraction to provide
-hierachical data abstraction whereby the state of a package Q may be refined over a tree of subordinate embedded packages or private child packages of Q.  This provides data refinement similar to the refinement available to types whereby a record may contain fields which are themselves records.
+hierachical data abstraction whereby the hidden state of a package Q may be refined over a tree of private descendants or embedded packages of Q.  This provides data refinement similar to the refinement available to types whereby a record may contain fields which are themselves records.

 The other feature supported using state abstraction is a logical model of volatile *variables*.
 A volatile *variable* does not behave like